Happy Vegannie

 • 213 g vegetable shortening

-• 2½ tbsp vanilla extract (to get a fully white frosting, use clear vanilla extract)
+• 2½ tablespoon vanilla extract, (to get a fully white frosting, use clear vanilla extract)

 Others